Data Protection in Gabon

 - processing operations for which the data controller has appointed a data protection officer ('DPO'), unless personal data is being transferred across borders.

-In addition, the APDPVP may identify specific data processing operations which, due to their simplicity and low-risk level, may be subject only to a simplified notification process.
+In addition, in accordance with Article 80 of the aforementioned Protection Act, the APDPVP may identify specific data processing operations which, due to their simplicity and low-risk level, may be subject only to a simplified notification process.
 This simplified process includes:

 - the purposes of the processing operations;